dustindortch/terraform-azurerm-dxvnet/README.md

 Module to create a virtual network resource and associated subnets in Microsoft Azure.

-This module implements a hierarchical structure for subnet definitions instead of a set of lists like the [terraform-azurerm-vnet](https://github.com/Azure/terraform-azurerm-network) module does, which is leads to fewer errors or misassociations of one list to another list incorrectly.
+This module implements a hierarchical structure for subnet definitions instead of a set of lists like the [terraform-azurerm-vnet](https://github.com/Azure/terraform-azurerm-network) module does, which leads to fewer errors or misassociations of one list to another list incorrectly.

 This module also implements the experimental feature [module_variable_optional_attrs](https://www.terraform.io/docs/language/expressions/type-constraints.html#experimental-optional-object-type-attributes).
 This allows for specific properties of objects to have a default value assigned so that they are not required in each definition.
 This is particularly useful for subnets.